If you were in a car accident that wasn’t your fault, you might assume that the other driver’s insurance will pay for everything.

 - The car accident was damaging enough to impact your everyday way of life; and,

-- The insurance settlement failed to adequately cover the costs of your damages (such as if you have extensive medical injuries).
+- The insurance settlement failed to adequately cover the costs of your damages (such as if you have extensive medical injuries or if they claimed that you were at fault for the accident).

 For example, the benefits of hiring an attorney for a minor fender-bender are minimal.